pointw-dev/PointW.WebApi.ResourceModel/README.md

 # PointW.WebApi.ResourceModel

-** PLEASE NOTE: support for HAL is pretty stable, but support for Collection+JSON is still in flight **
+** PLEASE NOTE: support for HAL is stable, but support for Collection+JSON is about 40% complete **

 The goal of this project is to provide a simple way to model resources.
 The essential considerations are
 * what data should a resource provide in its representations